hotneim/lg/README.md

 Estimation of conditional densities
 ===================================

-If we want to calculate conditional density functions, we must take to notice the *order* of the columns in our data set (x).
-This is because the estimations routine, implemented in the *clg()*-function, will always assume that the independent variables come first.
+If we want to calculate conditional density functions, we must take care to notice the *order* of the columns in our data set.
+This is because the estimation routine, implemented in the *clg()*-function, will always assume that the independent variables come first.
 Looking at the top of our data set:

 ``` r
 head(x)